jbarnette/jbarnette.github.com/personal/resume.markdown

 ### 2009 &mdash; Now: Lead Software Engineer, AT&T Interactive

-Working directly for the Executive Director of Web Development with a small team of Ruby/Rails experts (Aaron Patterson, Ryan Davis, Eric Hodel).
+Working directly for the Executive Director of Web Development with a small team of Ruby/Rails experts.
 Spending a lot of time helping ATTi solidify coding standards, deployment processes, and general software quality.

 ### 2007 &mdash; 2009: Lead Software Engineer, AdReady